 Team Sign-up and Fundraising

 Participating as part of a team is a lot of fun.
 We encourage you to get your teams organized early so that when registration opens you can get everyone registered for the shift of your choosing.
 Team fund raising events are encouraged, too.
 It is estimated that each person packs one box.
 The cost of one box of meals is $50.00.
+Registration is open for the 2018 MobilePack.
+You can register to pack here.

-Make a donation to Feed My Starving Children in honor of your parents, children, grandchildren, friend, neighbor, co-worker or anyone else you want to bless.
+You can make a donation to Feed My Starving Children in honor of your parents, children, grandchildren, friend, neighbor, co-worker or anyone else you want to bless.

 Mission Columbus is an on-going local ministry of Asbury United Methodist Church.
 We provide case work and home construction in the Columbus area.
 The repairs are completed by mixed ages of volunteers from Asbury and the community.